yzhouli/SocialNet/Weibo/README.md

-# A Open Source Dataset For Social Networks Built on China's Microblogging (Weibo) Social Platform
+# A publicly available dataset based on the microblogging (Weibo) social platform

 # Weibo Version 1 (V1)